We're Here for You:

 Emergency Relief and Recovery Fund

-Help Those Hardest Hit by the CoronavirusContribute to the Central Minnesota Emergency Relief and Response Fund to help those experiencing lost wages, who struggle with food access or who risk losing housing during the COVID-19 outbreak.
+Help Those Hardest Hit by the CoronavirusContribute to the Central Minnesota Emergency Relief and Recovery Fund to help those experiencing lost wages, who struggle with food access or who risk losing housing during the COVID-19 outbreak.
 You also can make a gift to the Central Minnesota Emergency Child Care Fund to help area providers keep their doors open to serve the children of essential workers.
 And, as always, we welcome your gifts to the Initiative Foundation's general endowment, which covers expenses related to the administration of these emergency funds and other essential response resources.
 Maximize your giving: During April and May, GiveMN is returning its portion of transaction fees—about 2 percent—back to organizations that receive donations on GiveMN.org.

 Scroll down and select the Relief Funds tab to give to one of our community-hosted Partner Fund response efforts.